Tyrrrz/Tyrrrz.me/data/blog/fakes-over-mocks/Post.md

 }
 ```

-With the tests above, we can outline the types of behaviors and properties that our fake is expected to posses and verify them.
-That we can use the fake in other tests and be confident that it works as needed.
+These tests make sure that the fake implementation we've built actually works like it's supposed to.
+As long as they pass, we can be confident that using `FakeBlobStorage` doesn't produce incorrect results in other scenarios.

 ## Summary